Neil Young - Freedom

 The version with which the album opens up is an acoustic version of the song which was recorded in a live performance, held in Jones Beach, New York.
 The album is sealed with the electric and "electrifying" version of the song.

 It's a political song against the Bush administration, written by Neil Young on the band's tour bus, as he travels between shows.
 Some of the lyrics really mock Bush's campaign speeches.
-This song became an anthem in a very short time and in addition also rode on the wave of the fall of the Berlin wall that took place several months later.
+This song became an anthem in a very short time and in addition, also rode on the wave of the fall of the Berlin wall that took place several months later.

 By the way, this song was the trigger for the collaboration between Young and the members of "Pearl Jam" on the "Mirror Ball" album, that Young released in 1995.
-"Pearl Jam" used to perform the song in their live shows and in 1993, during the MTV music awards, Young took the stage with them to perform the song.
+"Pearl Jam" used to perform the song in their live shows.
+In 1993, during the MTV music awards, Young took the stage with them to perform the song.
 This collaboration continued in Young's live shows, when he used to bring "Pearl Jam" members on stage during the encores, to perform the song.
 The connection and mutual admiration between the two artists eventually led to the creation of a joint project as part of the "Mirror Ball" album, released in 1995.

 Without diminishing the greatness of the immortal "Keep on Rocking in the Free World", "Freedom" is completely not an album of one song.
 It is an eclectic collection of songs from different periods and styles, that create an impressive mosaic of sounds and colors, which somehow, despite the differences in style, blend into each other and become one perfect work.

 There's the "Don't Cry", "Eldorado" and "On Broadway" released as part of the EP only in Japan and Australia and whose common denominator is a combination of subtle acoustics, with resounding feedback and dirty and grunge chords that jump on you out of nowhere and bite you without warning.
 There's also "Crime in the City" and "Someday" which were recorded along with Young's previous band, the "Bluenotes" and include a combination of brass instruments with jazz and blues touches.
 "Crime in the City" is one of Young's favorite songs, there are live versions of this song that last 20 minutes.
 Complete madness.
-The chord passages in this masterpiece reminds us of "All Along The Watchtower" and something in the tone of the singing and lyrics are both "Hurricane" by Bob Dylan.
+The chord passages in this masterpiece remind us of "All Along The Watchtower" and something in the tone of the singing and lyrics are both "Hurricane" by Bob Dylan.
 This song won an amazing and completely grunge version, as part of the masterful live album "Weld", see here:

-And of course there is also "Hangin 'on a Limb" and "The Ways of Love", Young's two wonderful duets with Linda Ronstadt that are reminiscent of the country-folk-rock we know from "Harvest".
+And of course, there is also "Hangin 'on a Limb" and "The Ways of Love", Young's two wonderful duets with Linda Ronstadt that are reminiscent of the country-folk-rock we know from "Harvest".
 The first of the two is hardly played by Young in performances and here is a rare version of it:

-It seems that after a decade of "drought" Young has lost a bit of confidence so he has scattered in different musical directions, as he gathers the best he has to give from the different periods in his extensive career.
+It seems that after a decade of musical "drought" Young has lost a bit of confidence so he has scattered in different musical directions, as he gathers the best he has to give from the different periods in his extensive career.
 Despite the diversity, this is an excellent album, which undoubtedly brought him back to the center of the stage and proved his relevance, especially in the eyes of the grunge bands that are emerging in the northwestern United States.
-Young's dominance and influence over those bands will only intensify, especially with the release of the double-album "Weld" two years later, in a way that would justify his nickname as the godfather of grunge.
+Young's dominance and influence over those bands will only intensify, especially with the release of the double album "Weld" two years later, in a way that would justify his nickname as the godfather of grunge.